sudoerr/sqlitem/README.md

 ## Problems and updates

-The onsolved problem is exactly here that we can't use generators to lower RAM resource usage.
+The unsolved problem is that we can't use generators to lower RAM resource usage.
 - Add safe close mode
 - Find a way to lower RAM resource usage